The Best Wet Dog Food In Australia - A Canned Nutritional Analysis

 Besides beef, this formula also contains Hoki oil which is a great source of Omega-3 fatty acids.
 Fish oil is known for helping make dogs’ fur healthier and shiner, but it actually has quite a few benefits beyond that.
 For puppies, fish oil helps with proper development of the brain and the eyes (4).

-The K9 Natural Puppy Beef & Hoki also doesn’t contain any fillers, it’s grain-free, and it does not even contain any gelling agents which are often used in wet dog foods.
+The K9 Natural Puppy Beef & Hoki also doesn’t contain any fillers, it’s grain-free, and it does not contain any gelling agents which are often used in wet dog foods.

 K9 Natural also makes a couple of different canned food formulas for adult dogs: